lhbikos/ReCenterPsychStats/docs/03-Preliminaries.md

 ```
 #### Produce an APA Style write-up of the preliminary analyses

-Our sample included 113 doctoral students in Clinical and Industrial-Organizational psychology doctoral (PhD) programs who were completing a statistics class focused on analysis of variance.
+>Our sample included 113 doctoral students in Clinical and Industrial-Organizational psychology (PhD) programs who were completing a statistics class focused on analysis of variance.
 Visual inspection of three dimensions of course evaluation (overall instructor, overall course, my contributions) combined with formal evaluation of skewness and kurtosis suggested that their distributions did not violate the assumption of univariate normality.
 That is, skew values all fell below the absolute value of 3 and kurtosis values all fell below the absolute value of 10 [@kline_data_2016].
 Means, standard deviations, and a correlation matrix are presented in Table 1.
 All three correlations were strong and statistically significant.
-We noted that the correlation between the overall instructor and overall course was especially high (*r* = .83, *p* < .001)
+We noted that the correlation between the overall instructor and overall course was especially high $(r = .83, p < .001)$

 ### Hand Calculations

 Although these are termed “hand calculations,” you may use the code demonstrated in the chapter to work these problems.

 I am going to continue with the *tiny3* dataset I used when I worked the problem with R and R packages.
-Given that this is for homework, let's avoid problems with missingness by deleting any rows with missing data:

 If you need to reimport data, here is a quick recap of the code explained earlier.